LopezCarolina/Ensolvers_test/README.md

 For this particular project i used Django 3.2.9 as my framework, also working with Python 3.10.0, HTML and CSS for the customization of the page.

 # How to run the app
+1. Have Python, pip and django on your system
-1. Git clone the repo
+2. Git clone the repo
-2. Execute "deploy.sh" script
+3. Execute "deploy.sh" script
 > This script should open your default browser, and then start the server on localhost:8000 so you can try the app.

 There's a bug that i couldn't fix on time.
 Sometimes when a registered user types incorrectly their password, it could lead to a TypeError.
 To fix this just follow the next steps: